AvigailYariv/python-course-assignments/day02/age_calculator/README.md

 3. It uses Python's `datetime` module to calculate the exact time difference between today and the entered birth date.
 4. Finally, it prints the result in a readable format such as: '26 years, 8 months and 15 days.'

+---

+## 🤖 How I Used Copilot

+This program was written with the assistance of the **GitHub Copilot** tool in **Visual Studio Code (VS Code)**.

+### 🧾 Prompt I Gave to Copilot:
+> I need you to write me a program that uses command-line input/output.
+> The program should calculate the age of the user in years, months, and days.
+> Ask the user to input their date of birth and then output the age.
+> For example, my input is `24/02/1999` and the output will be:
+> `26 years, 8 months, and 15 days.`

+Copilot generated the initial version of the code based on this description, and I reviewed and tested the final implementation to ensure it works correctly.